 Launching a crop-selling venture

 Mumeya organized the first PICO Rwanda cooperative in 2010.
 The surrounding communities are made up of farmers who produce large quantities of sorghum, maize, and beans.
-Starting with the December harvest, the cooperative plans to purchase these crops at market price from farmers at harvest time, store them in their community center, and resell them for an additional 15% profit during off-season.
-The cooperative is asking for $3,000 to cover their start-up costs and purchase their first round of crops.
+The cooperative plans to purchase these crops at market price from farmers at harvest time, store them in their community center, and resell them for an additional 15% profit during off-season.
+The cooperative is asking for $3,000 to cover its start-up costs and purchase their its round of crops.

 How your gift will help

 This venture will benefit 5,000 farm families by providing a stable market for their crops.
 Additional income is needed so people can pay school fees, health insurance, and other family bills.
 It will move the lowest income families away from dependence on government assistance.
 The co-op will also offer low interest rate loans so farmers can improve crop production, fix their homes, and take care of emergencies.

 Will you help the people of Mumeya?

 You can learn more about the Mumeya Cooperative and PICO Rwanda and here.